-In addition to the WT requirements for sustainability and LEED[®] compliance, all WT projects must comply with the applicable requirements of legislation, regulations, policies and guidelines administered through federal, provincial and municipal jurisdictions.
+In addition to the WT requirements for sustainability and LEED® compliance, all WT projects must comply with the applicable requirements of legislation, regulations, policies and guidelines administered through federal, provincial and municipal jurisdictions.
 Appendix A presents a compilation of applicable environmental regulatory requirements for WT projects and identifies the EPPs relevant to each.
 Although this represents a comprehensive summary of current environmental regulations, it may be that other regulations also apply to WT project-related activities and the cited requirements may change.
+It is the full responsibility of the construction manager and / or contractor to be aware of applicable requirements and any changes that may occur.

-The Toronto Green Development Standard (TGDS) is not mandatory through this EMP, but are applicable when city planning or other approvals trigger them.
-References in this document encourage best practice and coordination where the TGDS is applicable.

-Accordingly, it is important that responsible parties, designers, consultants and construction contractors review project-related requirements at the start of and during WT projects to ensure that the regulatory requirements, including any project-specific permits are considered throughout the implementation of the project.
+The Toronto Green Standard (TGS) is not mandatory through this EMP, but are applicable when city planning or other approvals trigger them.
+References in this document encourage best practice and coordination where the TGS is applicable.
+Accordingly, it is important that responsible parties, designers, consultants, construction managers and / or contractors review project-related requirements at the start of and during WT projects to ensure that the regulatory requirements, including any project-specific permits, are considered throughout the implementation of the project.